kishorekumar-it19/Mask-R_CNN/README.md

 # Mask-R_CNN

+Datasets and all files are given in the drive link : https://drive.google.com/drive/folders/1KMloZrLpIyZgqjWfm1IvtgPyKSEslxPV?usp=sharing

 ### An Algorithm for Vechicles Identification

 In notebook we will be working with the vechicles[dataset](/content/drive/MyDrive/Codebugged.
 AI) created by [Kishore Kumar M] with a help of google images.